3dprintpittsburgh/Ender-3-Pro-Electronics-Enclosure/README.md

 # Build Images
-![Alt text](/images/HeatInserts.PNG?raw=true "Heat Press Inserts in Grill Panel")
+![Alt text](/images/HeatInserts.PNG?raw=true "Heat Press Inserts in Grill Panel") *1a.
+Heat press inserts in grill panel*

 # Additional Build Notes
 - Wire lengths will need to be adjusted once everything is rearranged.
 - The screen panel and screen will be completely removed from the printer after this upgrade.

+# Printed Parts List
 | Part Name | QTY | Material | Color |
 | ------------- | ------------- | ------------- | ------------- |
 | Deck Left Front | 1 | PETG CF (Push Plastic) | Black |